Medical Laboratory Technology (MLT)

 Outcomes

-- Attrition Rate is defined as the number of students who entered the third semester of the MLT Program and subsequently completed the program within the next year.
+- Graduation Rate Outcome is defined as the number of students who entered the third semester of the MLT program and subsequently completed the program within the next year.

-- The graduation Placement Rate is defined as the number of graduates who found employment (in the clinical laboratory field or in a closely related field) and/or continued their education within one year of graduation
+- Employment Placement Rate Outcome is defined as the number of graduates who found employment (in the clinical laboratory field or a closely related field) and/or continued their education within one year of graduation.

 The MLT program at Southeastern Community College is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119 (Phone: 773-714-8880).